 Create a checkerboard plot of the peaks function and add a colorbar.

 figure pcolor(peaks) c = colorbar;

 Store the current positions of the axes and the colorbar.

-Change colorbar width to half of its original value by adjusting the third element in cpos.
+Change the colorbar width to half of its original width by adjusting the third element in cpos.
 Set the colorbar Position property to the updated position vector.
 Then, reset the axes to its original position so that it does not overlap the colorbar.